3rd West Virginia Cavalry Regiment

-The 3rd West Virginia Cavalry Regiment was a cavalry regiment that served in the Union Army during the American Civil War.
 In 1864, the regiment had an important part in the Battle of Moorefield, where a surprise attack led by General William W. Averell routed Confederate cavalry.
-The regiment also fought in the latter part of General Philip H. Sheridan's Valley Campaign, and was part of Capehart's Fighting Brigade in General George Armstrong Custer's Third Division.
-It was present at General Robert E. Lee's surrender of the Army of Northern Virginia at the Battle of Appomattox Court House.
+The regiment also fought in the latter part of General Philip H. Sheridan's Valley Campaign.
+It fought as part of Capehart's Fighting Brigade, in General George Armstrong Custer's 3rd Division, during the Appomattox campaign in 1865.
+The Fighting Brigade made important contributions to Union victories in the Battle of Five Forks and the Battle of Sailor's Creek.
+The brigade was present at General Robert E. Lee's surrender of the Army of Northern Virginia at the Battle of Appomattox Court House.